equk/torjail/README.md

 You can install the script wherever you want providing you keep the associated files.

-    06/02/2016 - Added commandline option to disable Xephyr
+    06/02/2016 - Added commandline option to disable Xephyr 23/02/2016 - Re-wrote some functions due to private-home being removed in firejail

-You can now use -x to disable Xephyr + dwm
+use -x to disable Xephyr + dwm

 **License:** MIT

 ## screenshot

 ![](https://raw.githubusercontent.com/equk/torjail/master/screenshot.jpg)

+## changes 23/02/2016

+The script now runs a completely clean version of tor in tmpfs every time it is run.
+It also cleansup anything left on closing torbrowser.
+If it crashes, there is a check which cleans up anything left over.

 ## variables